jakobrunge/tigramite/README.md

 ## Overview

+__Update:__ Tigramite now has a new CausalEffects class that allows to estimate (conditional) causal effects and mediation based on a causal graph.
+Have a look at the tutorial.

-Tigramite provides several causal discovery methods that can be used under different sets of assumptions.
+Further, Tigramite provides several causal discovery methods that can be used under different sets of assumptions.
 An application always consists of a method and a chosen conditional independence test, e.g. PCMCI together with ParCorr.
 The following two tables give an overview of the assumptions involved:

 | Method | Assumptions         | Output |
 |--------|---------------------------------------------------------------------------|----|